mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

         ![https://help.mixpanel.com/hc/article_attachments/12828860268692](https://help.mixpanel.com/hc/article_attachments/12828860268692)

-2. Go to the overflow and open the custom buckets modal
+2. Go to the overflow and open the custom buckets modal.
-3. Since looking for even buckets of “30 mins”, choose **Even Bucketing**
+3. Since looking for even buckets of “30 mins”, choose **Even Bucketing**.
-4. Modify the min and max values of the desired range, and the bucket size, and click apply
+4. Modify the min and max values of the desired range, and the bucket size, and click apply.
     - To note — both a lower end and upper end bucket will be auto-generated to ensure your breakdown always adds up to a 100%
     - Here these buckets are <50 mins and ≥ 100 mins